 The following steps you already know.

-Here our personas decide whether to continue with your car rental service or quit it.
+Here our personas decide whether to cancel your car rental agreement or continue their journey with you.
 Therefore, their questions could be:

-- Should I use this service next time?
+- Should I use this contactless rental service next time?

-- Is there a better service out there?
+- Is there a better contactless rental service out there?

 - Do I have to pay for a breakage? (poor Jeremy)